Onto-Med/gfo-light/docs/README.md

 **Example 1b.** *Continuant instances.*

-⚠ In contrast to GFO (full) (see [Loebe, F. et al. (2022).
+⚠ In contrast to GFO-full (see [Loebe, F. et al. (2022).
 GFO: The General Formal Ontology.](https://doi.org/10.3233/AO-220264)), GFO-light does not support presentic objects (presentials) but only temporally extended objects (continuats).
 However, GFO-light enables you to define the validity/existence time of attributives of the objects and situations in which they participate, either as a time interval or as a point in time.

-⚠ GFO (full) includes a sophisticated space module based on the dual nature of space (phenomenal vs. extensional space) and distinguishes between boundaries of material objects and boundaries of spatial regions (see [Baumann, R. et al. (2016).
+⚠ GFO-full includes a sophisticated space module based on the dual nature of space (phenomenal vs. extensional space) and distinguishes between boundaries of material objects and boundaries of spatial regions (see [Baumann, R. et al. (2016).
 Towards an Ontology of Space for GFO.](https://doi.org/10.3233/978-1-61499-660-6-53), [Loebe, F. et al. (2021).
 Developing GFO 2.0 Further – Initiating the Modules of Space and Material Objects.](https://ceur-ws.org/Vol-2969/paper69-FOUST.pdf)).
 For simplicity, GFO-light only considers boundaries of material objects.

-## Processual Entity
+## Process

-Processual entities include processes and process aggregates.

-**Processes** are concrete individuals that happen in time and have a temporal extension (chronoid/time interval).
+Processes are concrete individuals that happen in time and have a temporal extension (chronoid/time interval).
 Processes represent dynamic knowledge.

+We distinguish between cohesive processes and process aggregates.
-A football match, a treatment of a patient in a hospital or the course of an illness are examples of processes.
+A **cohesive process** (e.g., a football match, a treatment of a patient in a hospital or the course of an illness) is causally and temporally connected, while a **process aggregate** (e.g., a series of lectures in a semester or a football league season, consisting of all matches) consists (*hasMember*) of other contextually but not necessarily temporally interconnected processes.

 <table>
     <tr><th>Domain class</th><th>GFO-light superclass</th><th>Restriction</th></tr>